hpides/BDL/tutorial_03_hadoop_settings.md

 node05
 ```

-Finally, you can initialize the hdfs on the namenode with
+Finally, you can initialize the HDFS on the Namenode with

 ```
 hdfs namenode -format